 Do you love coffee as much as me?
 Need your own little area?
-Learn out How to Create Your Own DIY Mason Jar Succulents out of repurposed items right here!
+Learn out How to Create Your Own DIY Mason Jar Succulents and a DIY coffee bar out of repurposed items right here!

 Take for instance my coffee station that I put up a few months back.
 Do you remember this coffee station post?
 It was just a shelf that I installed to free up room on my kitchen countertops.
 Nothing too crazy, but absolutely served a great purpose.
 However, I just never felt like it was done.
 I liked that it went well with the two shelves above it, but felt like it needed … more.

 So, after much thought, I finally came up with an idea to add windows.
 My original idea was to have them either a.) hang from the shelf in a decorative manner or b.) create a cabinet around it.
 After explaining my ideas to Mike (aka. woodworking expert hubby) he vetoed both.
 He GLADLY (yes, I am soooo grinning right now!) agreed to create a custom cabinet instead.
 I heart him.

 P.S.
 Aren’t you lucky!
 Now you get to learn how to make a coffee station in different completely different ways ;) As a side note, if you can’t build one you can always buy a simple cabinet and turn it into a coffee station!

 Even though I absolutely LOVE this idea I still felt like the “above” portion needed something.
 Since I never work on one project at a time (come on, who doesn’t like chaos?!?)
 I realized that the mirror portion to my bedroom vanity would be the perfect addition.

 Our bedroom furniture is gorgeous, but it’s just way too chunky for our room.
 I’m slowly figuring out other ways to use it so it doesn’t go to waste.